pepalogik/anonymize_log/README.md

 processable by log analysis software.

-A typical user will be a web server administrator in the EU, who wants to generate visitor statistics from server logs and does not want to break the law.
+A typical user will be a web server administrator in the EU, who wants to generate visitor statistics from access logs and does not want to break the law.

 ## Disclaimer